YoussefMahmod/CertificationGenerator/README.md

    ***

-   **NOTE:**
+   **⚠ NOTE:**

-   > ⚠ Here you should try 1-letter name say "a" and try to play with x, y till you center it wherever you want.
+   > Here you should try 1-letter name say "a" and try to play with x, y till you center it wherever you want.

    ***